alpkabac/sukima/README.md

 }
 ```

-If you want to host it yourself, you'll have to download and install AI Dungeon Clover Edition
+If you want to host it yourself, you'll have to download and install AI Dungeon Clover Edition **and the gtp-neo horni-ln model** (it's what works the best right now)
 Then, all you have to do is copy/paste the `ai_rest_server.py` file into AID Clover in the same folder as `play.py`

 # Install